G’day from Milan,

 - He also makes contact well in front of his body.
 He automatically creates the angle to go cross court.

 This is a textbook 2nd serve return.
 The footwork is correct.
-The technique is correct, and the cross-court target is wonderful!
+The technique is correct, and the cross-court target is spot on!

-Jiri did a great job with his upper body getting the racquet correctly prepared for this tough return.
-I think he did an even better job with his feet by moving forward at an angle to cut it off.
-Definitely look to incorporate this into your own game!
+Jiri did a great job with his upper body, getting the racquet correctly prepared for this tough return.
+He did an even better job with his feet by moving forward at an angle to cut it off.
+Look to incorporate this into your own game!

 Best,